Environmental Analysis Center

 - All users must go through instrument orientation with lab personnel.
 This requires about one hour.

-users must sign into the log book before beginning to work on the
+- All users must sign into the log book before beginning to work on the instrument.

-users must verify cleanliness of the instrument before and after running
+- All users must verify cleanliness of the instrument before and after running their own samples.

 - Users who intentionally or neglectfully misuse, damage, or contaminate the instruments will lose their privelege to use the instruments, and will be billed for any repairs, cleanup or decontamination.
 This includes but is not limited to physical damage, chemical contamination, or corruption of the data systems.